dboudreau00/Xault-Wallet/README.md

 > (e.g. the official Monero GUI/CLI, Feather, or Cake).
 Read [SECURITY.md](SECURITY.md) in full
 > before doing anything with this project.

-A desktop Monero (XMR) wallet, structured after **Wasabi Wallet** (.NET + Avalonia + MVVM).
-It is **password-protected**, **encrypted at rest with AES-256-GCM**, and supports a **duress password** that opens a decoy wallet (and can optionally wipe the real one).

-> This is a solid, reviewable foundation with a fully-implemented, unit-tested security core —
-> but it has **not** been independently audited.
-Any wallet that holds meaningful money should be.

-## Why this design

-The single most dangerous thing a wallet author can do is hand-roll Monero's cryptography (ring signatures, RingCT, bulletproofs, stealth addresses).
-This project deliberately does **not** do that.
-Instead it drives the official **`monero-wallet-rpc`** binary — the same crypto that Monero's own tools use — and focuses its own code on the part where correctness is achievable and verifiable: the encrypted vault, the KDF, and the duress logic.

 ## Architecture